Local species include: Ramphotyphlops affinus, Ramphotyphlops ligatus, Ramphotyphlops nigrescens, Ramphotyphlops weidii

 A worm like appearance with colour varying from pink through to black often with a white to cream ventral surface.
 Scales are very smooth with a distinctive blunt tail.
 The eyes appear as a dark spot and are covered by scales.
 With the tail has a short spine.

 Greater Brisbane species range between 20cm and 65cm.

 Found in a variety of habitats from dry woodland to rainforest at elevation.

 Strictly nocturnal with most activity occurring during or after rain.
 The feeding ecology of the species sees most activity occur subterranean.

 Feeds on both termites and ant larvae and pupae but preferences may vary between species.

 Recorded throughout almost all localities in the greater Brisbane region with the exception of the inner city.
 Appears to favour moister suburbs close to the city with the most commonly encountered species Ramphotyphlops proximus.

 Due to its restricted above ground movement and cryptic nature blind snakes are rarely seen around suburban homes.
 Only two specimens have been located by a snake relocator in the Western suburbs of Brisbane over the past 16 years, both brought to the residents attention by domestic cats.

 Please be patient while our image gallery loads.
 If viewing images in the lightbox viewer by clicking on an image, please allow a few second between each image as some images are large to retain their quality and size.
 Images are loaded straight from Dropbox, if blank spaces appear in gallery please click on the refresh icon top left of gallery.

-Did you know WildlifeQld offers a snake identification service.
-For our snake identification service simply use the upload form on www.snakecatchers.com.au We provide our Australian snake identification service free of charge and always welcome high quality images for potential inclusion on our website.
+Did you know WildlifeQld offers a snake & Lizard identification service.
+For our identification service simply use the upload form on www.snakecatchers.com.au We provide our Australian snake identification service free of charge and always welcome high quality images for potential inclusion on our website.
 This service is not just for Queensland snake identification but for all snake id across Australia.